-- (2) Class A(2) and B(2) Waters for Aquatic Habitat or Recreation Boating.
-No change from the natural flow regime that would result in runoff causing an increase in the frequency, magnitude, or duration of peak flows adversely affecting channel integrity or prevent the full support of uses. - § 29A-305 Numeric Biological Indices and Aquatic Habitat Assessments - (a) In addition to other applicable provisions of these rules and other appropriate methods of evaluation, the Secretary may establish and apply numeric biological indices to determine whether there is full support of the aquatic biota and aquatic habitat uses for each class of water.
-In establishing numeric biological indices, the Secretary shall establish procedures that employ standard sampling and analytical methods to characterize the biological integrity of the natural condition using reference water bodies.
-Standardized sampling and analytical methods used to characterize the biological integrity of these communities are provided in Appendix G of these rules.
-Characteristic measures of biological integrity include community level parameters such as: species richness, diversity, relative abundance of tolerant and intolerant aquatic organisms, density, and the functional group composition. - (b) In addition, the Secretary may determine whether there is full support of the aquatic habitat use through other appropriate methods of evaluation, including habitat assessments. - § 29A-306 Use-specific Management Objectives and Criteria by Class - (a) Aquatic Biota and Wildlife. - (1) Class A(1). - (A) Management Objectives.
+- (a) In addition, tThe Secretary may shall determine whether there is full support of the aquatic habitat use through other appropriate methods of evaluation, including habitat assessments hydrogeomorphic assessments of flow characteristics, physical habitat structure, and stream processes for rivers and streams and aquatic habitat studies for lakes, ponds, and reservoirs.
+Applicants shall obtain the Secretary's approval of study plans prior to conducting an evaluation. - (b) In addition to other applicable provisions of these rules and other appropriate methods of evaluation, the Secretary may establish and apply numeric biological indices to determine whether there is full support of the aquatic biota and aquatic habitat uses for each class of water.
+In establishing numeric biological indices, the Secretary shall establish procedures that employ standard sampling and analytical methods to characterize the biological integrity of the natural condition using reference water bodies. - (a)(c) Standardized sampling and analytical methods used to characterize the biological integrity of these communities are provided in Appendix G of these rules.
+Characteristic measures of biological integrity include community level parameters such as: species richness, diversity, relative abundance of tolerant and intolerant aquatic organisms, density, and the functional group composition.

+- (b) In addition, the Secretary may determine whether there is full support of the aquatic habitat use through other appropriate methods of evaluation, including habitat assessments. - § 29A-306 Use-specific Management Objectives and Criteria by Class - (a) Aquatic Biota and Wildlife. - (1) Class A(1). - (A) Management Objectives.
 Waters shall be managed to achieve and maintain excellent biological integrity and aquatic biota and wildlife consistent with waters in their natural condition. - (B) Biological Criteria.
 Measures of biological integrity for aquatic macroinvertebrate and fish assemblages consistent with waters in their natural condition. - (C) Nutrient Criteria.
 The nutrient criteria are in Table 2. - (2) Class B(1). - (A) Management Objectives.
 Waters shall be managed to achieve and maintain very good biological integrity. - (B) Biological Criteria.
-Change from the natural condition for aquatic macroinvertebrate and fish assemblages limited to minor changes in the relative proportions of taxonomic and functional components.
+Change from the natural condition for aquatic macroinvertebrate and fish assemblages limited to minor changes in the relative proportions of taxonomic and_functional_tolerant, and intolerant aquatic organisms components.
 Relative proportions of tolerant and intolerant aquatic organisms consistent with waters in their natural condition. - (C) Nutrient Criteria.
-The nutrient criteria are in Table 2.

-- (3) Classes A(2) and B(2). - (A) Management Objectives.
+The nutrient criteria are in Table 2. - (3) Classes A(2) and B(2). - (A) Management Objectives.
 Waters shall be managed to achieve and maintain good biological integrity. - (B) Biological Criteria.
 Change from the natural condition for aquatic macroinvertebrate and fish assemblages not exceeding moderate changes in the relative proportions of taxonomic, functional, tolerant, and intolerant aquatic organisms. - (C) Nutrient Criteria.
 The nutrient criteria are in Table 2.